hanschun/tarot-cards/README.md

 # tarot-cards
 A library for working with tarot cards.
+The current version offers functions for working with the Major Arcana, starting with a deck sorted in numerical order.

 ## Cards Used
 In version 1, cards used are a generic implementation of the tarot used in the Rider-Waite tarot deck.  [https://en.wikipedia.org/wiki/Rider-Waite_tarot_deck](https://en.wikipedia.org/wiki/Rider-Waite_tarot_deck)